-The general offices of the college, including those of the dean, admissions, advising, financial assistance, and graduate academic services and programs, are located on the first floor of Wilson Hall in the center of campus.
-College offices are open from 8 A.M. to 6 P.M.
-Monday through Thursday; 8 A.M. to 5 P.M. on Friday.
+The general offices of the college, including those of the dean, admissions, advising, financial assistance, and graduate academic services and programs, are located on the first floor of Wilson Hall.
+College offices are open Monday through Friday, from 8 A.M. to 5 P.M.
 The Graduate College may be called at 480/965-3521.
 The Web address is www.asu.edu/graduate.